tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/参数模板/管理参数模板_intl_en.md

 - Protocol port (ppm): supports a single port, multiple ports, consecutive ports, and all ports.
 The supported protocols are TCP, UDP, ICMP, and GRE.
 - Protocol port group (ppmg): supports a group of protocol port objects.

-## Operation Scenarios
+## Scenarios
-The operation scenarios of parameter templates are as follows:
+Parameter templates are applicable to the following scenarios:
-- Central management of IP addresses or protocol port groups with the same requirements.
+- Manage multiple IP addresses or protocol port groups with the same requirements.
-- Central management of IP addresses or protocol port groups with frequent editing needs.
+- Manage multiple IP addresses or protocol port groups with frequent editing needs.

 ## Step 1: Create a Parameter Template
 ### 1. Create an IP address parameter template